Veronique Briant Counsellor & Relationship Therapist

 Training, qualifications & experience

-I became interested in my own personal development in 1997 and undertook many courses and became involved with self-help group work.
-In 2007 I trained as an NLP Practitioner to support my training practice in the corporate environment.
+I became interested in my own personal development in 1997 and undertook courses both in the UK and abroad.
+I also became involved with self-help group work.
+In 2007 I qualified as an NLP Practitioner to support my training practice in the corporate environment.
 I liked the idea of changing what wasn't helpful and there are various NLP exercises that dynamically change the structure of difficult memories.
-In 2009 I co-facilitated the Family Aftercare Support Group at an addiction treatment centre in Toronto, Canada.
+In 2009 I co-facilitated the Family Aftercare Support Group at an addiction treatment centre in Ontario, Canada.

-During my 20 years in marketing across Europe, North America and The Middle East, I have developed cultural sensitivity and a deep understanding of workplace issues.
+During my 20 years in marketing across Europe, North America and The Middle East, I have developed cultural sensitivity and a deep understanding of workplace issues, stress and work/life balance.

 More recently I have been working across East Sussex as a humanistic, integrative counsellor - I have worked with people in age ranging from late teens to 70's.